njomzaismailii/a-mini-web-page/README.md

 # A mini website
-this is the beginning of my journey coding in frontend.
+This is the beginning of my journey coding in frontend.
 The first mini website using HTML, CSS and JavaScript.